czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Rationality
     - 4 main factors:
       - The performance measure that defines the criterion for success
-      - The agent's prior knowledge of the enviromment
+      - The agent's prior knowledge of the environment
       - The actions that the agent can perform
       - The agent's percept sequence to date